• Skip to primary navigation

 Canceling Delayed Uber Eats Orders

 Another common situation is when an order is delayed.
-Uber Eats gives you two times when you place an order – the expected delivery time and the latest delivery time.
+Uber Eats gives you two delivery times when you place an order – the expected delivery time and the latest delivery time.
 In some circumstances, the order might not make it by the latest delivery time.

 If that happens, you’ll be able to go into the Uber Eats app and mark that you have an issue with your order being delayed.
 Uber Eats will then give you the option to cancel the order and receive a full refund.